g200kg/webaudio-controls/README.md

-knobColors  |"#e00;#000;#000"| color setting for knobs sliderWidth |24       | width for sliders sliderHeight|128      | height for sliders sliderColors|"#e00;#000;#fcc"| color setting for sliders switchWidth |0        | width for switches switchHeight|0        | height for switches
+knobColors  |"#e00;#000;#000"| color setting for knobs sliderWidth |24       | width for sliders sliderHeight|128      | height for sliders sliderKnobWidth|0     | width of slider knob
+sliderKnobHeight|0    | height of sliderknob
+sliderColors|"#e00;#000;#fcc"| color setting for sliders switchWidth |0        | width for switches switchHeight|0        | height for switches